The Starbucks menu is expansive and can be confusing for those who have never visited before.

 Final thoughts

-It might seem very confusing initially, but ordering at Starbucks is only complicated because they have so many options for you.
+It might seem confusing initially, but ordering at Starbucks is only complicated because they offer a wide range of options.

 If you plan on going to a Starbucks and ordering a drink, it's best to look at a menu beforehand to see what you want to order, no matter how many times you've been in a Starbucks store.